Deep Ordinal Regression using Optimal Transport Loss and Unimodal Output Probabilities: Experimental Results

 \section{Experimental Results}

 To analyze the components of the proposed approach, we begin this section with small-scale ablation studies on the Abalone dataset.
-We then move to three larger real world datasets: Adience, Historical Color Images and Diabetic Retinopathy.
+We then report experimental results on eight real world benchmark image datasets.